SALE! Use code blackfriday for 40% off everything!

 • What data clustering is within the context of machine learning.

-• How to apply the k-means clustering algorithm in OpenCV to a simple two-dimensional dataset containing distinct data clusters.
+• Applying the k-means clustering algorithm in OpenCV to a simple two-dimensional dataset containing distinct data clusters.

 • How to apply the k-means clustering algorithm in OpenCV for color quantization of images.